Guepiniopsis alpina

 Guepiniopsis alpina, commonly known as the jelly cup, alpine jelly cone, or poor man's gumdrop, is a species of fungus in the family Dacrymycetaceae.
-The small, gelatinous Fruit bodies are orange and cone or cup shaped.
+The small, gelatinous fruit bodies are orange and cone- or cup-shaped, producing a yellowish spore print.

 Found in western North America and Iran, the fungus grows on decaying conifer wood.
+It is of little to no culinary interest.

 Taxonomy

 The fungus was first described in 1901 by Samuel Mills Tracy and Franklin Sumner Earle under the name Guepinia alpina in 1901.
 It was later transferred to Heterotextus in 1932, and then to Guepiniopsis in 1938.

 It is commonly known as the "jelly cup", "alpine jelly cone", or "poor man's gumdrop".